f5devcentral/sslo-script-tools/internal-layered-architecture/README.md

       - No security policy rules - just a single ALL rule with TLS bypass action (and service chain)
       - Attached to a separate "dummy" VLAN

-  - Create any additional topologies as required, as separate functions based on discrete actions (allow/block, intercept/bypass, service chain)
+  - Create any additional topologies as required, as separate functions based on discrete actions (allow/block, intercept/bypass, service chain, egress)

 - **Step 4**: Import the traffic switching iRule
   - Set necessary static configuration values in RULE_INIT as required